top of page

 LINK

-• It arises as a challenge to integrate, in a single Pasta, the various public policies of urban infrastructure and promotion of regional and productive development.
-It brings together initiatives that are under the responsibility of both former Cities Ministries (MCid) and National Integration (MI), with adaptations to optimize the administration of programs, resources and financing.
+• The challenge is to integrate, into a single portfolio, the various public policies on urban infrastructure and the promotion of regional and productive development.
+It brings together initiatives that were under the responsibility of the former Ministries of Cities (MCid) and National Integration (MI), with adjustments to optimize the administration of programs, resources, and financing.

 LINK